-document for the product that explains effective rates and methods for its use.
+Refer to the pesticide label for instructions on the use of the specific product.
+The label is a legal document for the product that explains effective rates and methods for its use.
 Using the product in ways other than those described on the label is a violation of the law.

 Two questions frequently asked about the chemical control of insects and diseases are, "How much chemical do I use per acre?" and "What is the least amount of water per acre I will need to apply in my concentrate sprayer?"
-The figure below offers suggestion for the amount of formulated product to use per acre.
-This amount is based on a "typical" middle aged (7 to 15 years old) vineyard with moderate density (spacing of 5 to 7 feet) with moderate pest pressure.
+Table 1 (page 5) offers suggestion for the amount of formulated product to use per acre.
+This amount is based on a 7- to 15-year-old producing vineyard, planted at a moderate density (5-foot vine spacing, 7-foot row spacing), with moderate pest pressure.

-Please note: a lower amount of total chemical material (volume) may be needed for vineyards with smaller canopies, younger vineyards of 1-4 years old, and locations with less severe pest infestations.
-A greater volume (within label limits) may be required for large vines with dense canopies or in mature vines experiencing heavy pest pressure from multiple pests.
+A lower amount of total chemical material (volume) may be needed for vineyards with smaller canopies, 1- to 4-year-old vineyards, and locations with less severe pest infestations.
+A higher volume (within label limits) may be required for large vines with dense canopies, or in mature vines experiencing heavy pest pressure.